 Care & Use - Cast Iron

-Each piece of the Le Creuset enamelled cast iron cookware is of premium quality, individually designed for ease and versatility of use, fitting in with all styles of cooking, all types of cooking appliance and any style of kitchen or dining decor.
+Each piece of the Le Creuset enamelled Cast Iron cookware is of premium quality, individually designed for ease and versatility of use, fitting in with all styles of cooking, all types of cooking appliance and any style of kitchen or dining decor.

-The recommendations for care and use apply to all Le Creuset enamelled cast iron ranges, whether the inner cooking surface is black, light coloured (sand, white, almond) or non-stick.
-If you have a satin black enamel interior cast iron product please click here for care & use instructions.
+The recommendations for care and use apply to all Le Creuset enamelled Cast Iron ranges, whether the inner cooking surface is black, light coloured (sand, white, almond) or non-stick.
+If you have a satin black enamel interior Cast Iron product please click here for care & use instructions.

 - Pans with enamelled cooking surfaces are now ready for use and require no further preparation.

-Le Creuset cast iron cookware can be used on all heat sources.
+- Le Creuset Cast Iron cookware can be used on all heat sources.
 Gas, electric solid or radiant plates, vitroceramic glass, induction, and ranges fired by gas, oil, coal or wood.

-When using on any glass stovetops always follow the manufacturer’s guidance for use of your cookware.
+- When using on any glass stovetops always follow the manufacturer’s guidance for use of your cookware.

-Never drag pans across the glass, but lift on and off, or from one heat zone to another.
+- Never drag pans across the glass, but lift on and off, or from one heat zone to another.

-The enamel surfaces (except for black enamel on grills or products with a non-stick inner coating) are not suitable for dry cooking.
+- The enamel surfaces (except for black enamel on grills or products with a non-stick inner coating) are not suitable for dry cooking.
 Your choice of liquid, oil, fat or butter should completely cover the base before heating begins.
 Non-stick surfaces may be used dry, but special care must be taken not to overheat the surface and the pan must not be left unattended at any time.

-Medium and low heats will provide the best results for the majority of cooking, including frying and searing.
+- Medium and low heats will provide the best results for the majority of cooking, including frying and searing.
 Allow the pan to heat gradually and thoroughly, as this will give the most even and efficient cooking results.
 Once the pan is hot almost all cooking can be continued on lower settings.

-High heats should only be used for boiling water for vegetables or pasta, or for reducing the consistency of stocks and sauces.
+- High heats should only be used for boiling water for vegetables or pasta, or for reducing the consistency of stocks and sauces.
 High heats should never be used to pre-heat a pan before lowering the heat for cooking.
-Cast iron retains heat so well that if a pan is overheated in this way it will contribute to poor cooking results, sticking and discolouration of cooking surfaces.
+Cast Iron retains heat so well that if a pan is overheated in this way it will contribute to poor cooking results, sticking and discolouration of cooking surfaces.
 Non-stick surfaces are permanently damaged by this mis-use.

-Match the pan base to the heat zone.
+- Match the pan base to the heat zone.
 Do this to maximise efficiency and prevent overheating of pan sides or damage to handles.
 Long handles should be positioned safely so that they do not overhang the front of your stovetop, or over other heat zones.

-Black phenolic lid knobs and handles.
+- Black Phenolic lid knobs and handles.
 Maximum use temperature 190°C / 375°F/Gas 5 (Europe gas setting 6).